pymupdf/PyMuPDF-Optional-Material/docs/document.rst

          * ``"for page in doc.pages(0, None, 2)"`` emits all pages with even numbers.
          * ``"doc.range(-2)"`` emits the last two pages.
          * ``"for page in doc.pages(-1, -1)"`` is the same as ``"for page in reversed(doc)"``.
-         * ``"for page in doc.pages(-1, -2)"`` emits pages in reversed sequence starting and ending with the last document page.
+         * ``"for page in doc.pages(-1, -10)"`` emits pages in reversed order, starting with the last document page **repeatedly**.
+For a 4-page document the following page numbers are emitted: 3, 2, 1, 0, 3, 2, 1, 0, 3, 2, 1, 0, 3.

     .. index::
        pair: from_page; Document.convertToPDF args